 Chatbots incorporate artificial intelligence systems.
 Therefore, they have the possibility to learn about our tastes and preferences over time.
 Siri or Cortana, for example, work thanks to this system (although they still have a lot of room for improvement).
 Other places where they have been in operation in recent years have been in chats such as Facebook Messenger or instant messaging applications such as Telegram, WhatsApp, or Slack.
 In the latter, chatbots were incorporated as if they were one more form of contact.

 You may think that implementing a chatbot on your website or using instant messaging is a cumbersome task.
 Nothing is further from reality.

 Today, messaging platforms do much of the work.
 You just have to learn how to use them in favor of your business.
-If you want to see an example of how big companies are using this resource to get new sales and costumers, you can follow the activities of brands like Domino’s and KLM.
+If you want to see an example of how big companies are using this resource to get new sales and customers, you can follow the activities of brands like Domino’s and KLM.

 After realizing that one of the most frequently asked questions of its users on Facebook was “What discount can you get on my pizza today?”, Domino’s developed an interface in Australia that would help them solve those kinds of doubts by giving offers automatically.
 In addition, for a few months, the bot allows you to complete the entire ordering process in certain areas, simplifying the task by remembering previous orders from each user.
 Also, it is available through Amazon Echo smart speakers.

-In addition to advising travelers as Skyscanner does, the Dutch airline KLM launched a bot on Facebook Messenger that goes further, since it performs all the post-purchase customer service: it allow you to receive flight confirmations, boarding passes, reminders and advice.
+In addition to advising travelers as Skyscanner does, the Dutch airline KLM launched a bot on Facebook Messenger that goes further, since it performs all the post-purchase customer service: it allows you to receive flight confirmations, boarding passes, reminders, and advice.
 Thus, the company offers this service to customers at any time of the day, improving customer service metrics and allowing meat and bone agents to focus on other more laborious tasks.